SpookedDoor/Andrew-Discord-Bot/README.md

 Last but not least, ``default_channels``!
 Basically, if the bot isn't sending random messages to ``#general`` by default, or you just want it to F off somewhere else, then you run ``/setchannel`` to change the default channel yourself.
 (I suppose you could also set it to its own prison, or mental ward if you will, and keep it sending messages there for eternity, with no presence of others but itself).

-That's pretty much it.
-There may be plans to move most of the content from ``messageDatabase.js`` over to PostgreSQL, but as of now, I can't be asked.

 ### THE REST
 Well, there you have it!
 The rest is pretty self-explanatory.
 You can look through the code and edit it and whatnot.

+You can go ahead and adjust the code to your liking, or just use the bot as is after having done the necessities

-But if you were to use it for other projects, I'd recommend you credit both me; SpookedDoor as well as Dragonary (especially him.
-Without him, the project would be pretty barebones.)
+Though I'll note; if you were to hypothetically use any aspect of this for other projects, I'd recommend you credit both me; SpookedDoor as well as Dragonary (especially him.
+Dude's carried the project and without him, most of the impactful features wouldn't even BE here.)

 For even more help, refer to the [wiki page](https://github.com/SpookedDoor/Andrew-Discord-Bot/wiki).